 How can you help?

 Consider helping sponsor one of these brave dogs.
 CLICK HERE TO HELP!
 The cost to fly them to the US ranges from $350-$500 per animal.
 Every little bit helps!
 Or, you might consider adopting!
-Our goal is to have each of them pre-adopted by the time the plane touches down in Houston in April.
+Our goal is to have each of them pre-adopted by the time the plane touches down in Houston.

 So often, we see the horrible videos on Facebook and feel despair.
 We are heartbroken not just at the abuse and violence they experience, but also because we can’t help.
 It can feel hopeless.
 We understand.
 But, now, you don’t have to ignore this issue of dogs being stolen, bred, and sold for meat overseas.
 No longer will you have to say, “someone should do something”.
 YOU can be that someone.
 YOU can be a part of making a difference.
 You just have to say yes.